mautic/documentation/leads/lead_monitoring.md

 http://yourdomain.com/mtracking.gif?page_url=cart_screen&email=myemail@somewhere.com
 ```

-Important: Make sure in your App, that the above HTTP request (if possible, re-use the cookie from the mautic.addLead POST request prior) is using a cookie AND that you keep this cookie from one request to the next.
+Important: Make sure in your App, that the above HTTP request is using a cookie (if possible, re-use the cookie from the mautic.addLead POST request prior) AND that you reuse this cookie from one request to the next.
 This how Mautic (and other tracking software) knows that it's really the same user.
-If you can't do this, you may run in the (unlikely but possible) case where you have multiple leads from the same IP address and Mautic will merge them all into a single lead.
+If you can't do this, you may run in the (unlikely but possible) case where you have multiple leads from the same IP address and Mautic will merge them all into a single lead as it can't tell who is who without a cookie.

 ### Other Online Monitoring